junxit/us-congress-bills-115/metadata.md

 - 2018-06-14 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5735.
 - 2018-06-14 — The Speaker designated the Honorable Michael K. Simpson to act as Chairman of the Committee.
 - 2018-06-14 — The previous question was ordered pursuant to the rule.
+- 2018-06-18 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.